npothu/npothu.github.io/_posts/2023-07-16-DiscoveryProject.md

 A digital clock that is inspired by old nixie-tube clocks.
 Each digit slot (4 digits) has 11 sheets of acrylic etched numbers 0-9 respectively, and a back sheet that is set to transparent or dark.
 The sheets each have 2 respective LEDs to diffuse light to display the correct combination of digits.
 This means 44 LEDS.

 The image above shows a design I would like to replicate (but hours + minutes only).

 # Skills and Tools Utilized

-Skills I will utilize during this process include:
+Skills I have utilized during this process include:
 - PCB Design and Fabrication
 - Microcontroller programming
 - Basic 3D-printing & laser-cutting
 - Soldering

+# My experience getting started

+I needed to learn how to design a PCB.
+I watched some youtube tutorials and got assistance from some Peer Instructors at the Hive, the ECE MakerSpace.

+To get some experience with laser cutting, I attended a laser cutting workshop at the HIVE.
+I designed and laser cut a wooden clock.

 # The Process

 To start, I decided that I figure out how to design my PCB.
 To do so, I learned how to create a PCB using Altium Designer with help from peer instructors at the HIVE.

 The PCB design should look similar to the product below:

 ![Desktop View](DPPCBIdea.png)